-Referenced digital assets that reside in the zip package, for instance those that are referenced with @URL, SHALL be referenced as local URLs.
-The current URL for calculating local URLs SHALL be the root of the zip package, regardless of the location of the referring XJDF within the zip package.
+Referenced digital assets that reside in the ZIP package, for instance those that are referenced with @URL, SHALL be referenced as local URLs.
+The current URL for calculating local URLs SHALL be the root of the ZIP package, regardless of the location of the referring XJDF within the ZIP package.

-Digital assets other than the root.xjmf MAY be placed in a directory tree structure within the zip file.
+Digital assets other than the root.ximf MAY be placed in a directory tree structure within the ZIP file.

-9.7.2.3 ZIP File Name Encoding
+9.7.2.3 ZIP File Encoding

-All file and directory names in a zip package SHALL be encoded in UTF-8.
+All file and directory names in a ZIP package SHALL be encoded in UTF-8.

-Note: Zip allows any encoding but provides no method to declare the encoding.
+Note: ZIP allows any encoding but provides no method to declare the encoding.